Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Callback Templates.md

 - `eventName` - The name of the event to be used.
 - `value1` - The first value of the event.
-- `value2` - the second value of the event,
+- `value2` - the second value of the event.

 ### eventEarlyTrigger(eventName)
 Makes the <ins>event trigger earlier</ins>.
 Use the `return` statement with the specified offset <ins>number in milliseconds</ins>.